 March is National Kidney Month!

-Kidney Action Day on the Hill
+Kidney Action Day® on the Hill

 Calendar Kids Cover Art Contest

-Each Monday, the American Kidney Fund is highlighting a new article relating to the kidneys and kidney health on its website.
-Check back each week to learn more about our amazing kidneys and how you can protect yourself from kidney disease.
+Each Monday, our website will highlight a new article relating to kidney health.
+Check back each week to learn more about your amazing kidneys.

 Monday, March 2: 10 Ways to Celebrate National Kidney Month with the American Kidney Fund

 Monday, March 9: 7 Tips for Healthy Living to Prevent Kidney Disease